 "While we support the ultimate objective of ensuring a better future for Palo Alto, the current proposed tax would have a chilling effect on the local economy by making Palo Alto a much more expensive place to do business," the June 6 statement reads.

-But even despite the adversarial postures, the gap between the two sides has narrowed.
-In a concession to the business community, the council agreed last month to revise its proposal and create a lower rate of 6 cents per square foot for businesses between 5,000 square feet and 20,000 square feet while exempting those under 5,000 square feet entirely.
+Despite the adversarial postures, the gap between the two sides has narrowed.
+In a concession to the business community, the council agreed last month to revise its proposal and create a lower rate of 6 cents per square foot per month for businesses between 5,000 square feet and 20,000 square feet while exempting those under 5,000 square feet entirely.
 That's a marked change from earlier this year, when the council was considering a rate of 15 cents per square foot for all businesses with more than 5,000 square feet of space.
+The rate for businesses 20,000 square feet and larger would be 20 cents per square foot per month.

-The business coalition has consistently argued that this is the wrong time for a business tax — a point that critics of the proposed business tax have been making regularly for more than five years but that has taken on a particular relevance during the economic downtown that accompanied the COVID-19 pandemic.
+The business coalition has consistently argued that it's the wrong time for a business tax — a point that opponents have been making regularly for more than five years but that has taken on a particular relevance during the economic downtown that accompanied the COVID-19 pandemic.
 Charlie Weidanz, CEO of the Palo Alto Chamber of Commerce, argued at a June 13 discussion that the local business community is "still feeling the effects of the pandemic and has not restored to pre-pandemic level."

 "Business owners still find it hard to make ends meet and they simply can't afford a business tax at this time," Weidanz told the council.